tolgaocal80/CryptoCurrencyAppBackend/DOC.md

 Includes some unit tests.

-- Simply right click to the "bayzat" folder click "Open folder as Intellij IDEA project" and run.
+- Simply right click to the "currencyBackend" folder click "Open folder as Intellij IDEA project" and run.

 - Includes Postman api collection which helps you to easily